 There were no personal thoughts or “status updates” in the mix whatsoever.

-Therefore, a lot of artists become deathly afraid of Twitter and Facebook status updates because they don’t feel that people want to know their random or personal thoughts.
+Therefore, a lot of artists become deathly afraid of Facebook, Instagram, or even SnapChat stories updates because they don’t feel that people want to know their random or personal thoughts.

-Since Twitter counteracts that and is more of a community-building tool than a promotional tool, it confuses them on what they are supposed to be doing or saying on it.
+Since services like SnapChat or Instagram are more community-building tools than promotional, it confuses them on what they are supposed to be doing or saying on it.

 Get everyone in your group involved!
-Maybe one person flourishes on Twitter but doesn’t understand Facebook.
+Maybe one person flourishes on Instagram but doesn’t understand Facebook.
 Then let them put 100% of their energy into that social networking site alone.
-You will see when someone is actually doing something they understand you will get the best return on your investment on that site.
+You will see when someone is actually doing something they understand you will get the best return on your investment from your work that site.

 If you really are not a social person, Social Media is ideal for you because you’re at a computer screen, not in front of a live human!

-And only show what you want to show – not EVERYTHING is personal – movies you like, books you read, how about talking about other artists you love and respect?
+With social media you have the ability to control your narrative; only showing what you want to show as not EVERYTHING is personal – this means you have created a solid brand. movies you like, books you read, how about talking about other artists you love and respect?
 There’s a few to start with.